Pakistan, Saudi Arabia enjoying historical ties: Mushahidullah

-ISLAMABAD, Dec 28 (APP):Minister for Climate Change Mushahidullah Khan Thursday said Pakistan and Saudi Arabia were enjoying good historical and brotherly relations.
+ISLAMABAD, Dec 29 (APP):Minister for Climate Change Mushahidullah Khan has said Pakistan and Saudi Arabia were enjoying good historical and brotherly relations.

 Talking to a private news channel, he said Saudi Arabia always supported Pakistan and Muslim League-Nawaz (PML-N) leadership.